tiyasa2003/Crowd-Simulation-/README.md

 This project was developed as part of a team-based final year project.

 My Contribution:
-Worked on visualization of crowd movement using heatmaps and path analysis Assisted in integrating different modules of the system Contributed to testing and analyzing simulation outputs
+Worked on visualization of crowd movement using heatmaps and path analysis, Assisted in integrating different modules of the system, Contributed to testing and analyzing simulation outputs
 ### Acknowledgement